IoTtalk/dfmanage-localDFM/README.md

   ```

 ## Configuration
-* Go to the `flask-x-talk-template` directory inside the repository.
+* Go to the `flask-x-talk-example` directory inside the repository.
 * Copy the file `.env.example` and name the new one as `.env`.
 * Open the `.env` file and fill in the required configurations.
   * This file is an env file which contains a bunch of variables assignments and each variable will be added as an environment variable by the [python-dotenv](https://github.com/theskumar/python-dotenv) package when the server is booted up.